-Before the pandemic took hold, we launched a branding campaign under the tagline “your ticket to feel.”
-This coming season we’re focused on giving audience their “ticket to feel…good!”
+Before the pandemic took hold, we launched a branding campaign under the tagline “your ticket to feeling.”
+This coming season we’re focused on giving the audience their “ticket to feeling…good!”

-Less feel good, and more darker, but just as exciting, are the video game titles you’re currently working on: Resident Evil Village and Gotham Knights, both in post production.
+Less feel good, and darker, but just as exciting, are the video game titles you’re currently working on Resident Evil Village and Gotham Knights, both in post-production.
 Bioshock 4 is rumored.
-Is there anything you can you tell us about what we can expect from those titles?
+Is there anything you can tell us about what we can expect from those titles?

 Taking a leap is a good segue to my next question: where did the idea for your company Imagine Tomorrow come from?